Trivivium/devops-2k20/report/REPORT.md

 There are a few different tools for this, and this is something Jenkins does provide, however installing Jenkins for this feature alone, seemed overkill and would use a magnitude more CPU power than we wanted.
-We wanted to utilize a minimal tool that provides what was needed, and nothing else.
+We wanted to utilize a minimal amount of tools that provides what was needed, and nothing else.
 This is what watchtower did.
 It checks your package host with a consistant interval checks whether the remote image has been updated - if it has, it updates the running container.
 The setup was really simple, here showing the full configuration in